US visa bulletin & your Green Card application

 Green Card applicants use the US visa bulletin to track the progress of their application as it moves up the line.
 Once the application has reached the front, it can be progressed.

-Why is the US visa bulletin needed?
+What is the purpose of the US visa bulletin?

 The number of immigrant visas that can be issued within employment-based (EB), family-based (FB), and diversity lottery (DV) categories is capped annually by Congress.
 Currently, the limit is 366,000 per year.